 The Political Context

-Following World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, Soviet Union, Great Britain, and France.
-The capital city of Berlin, situated within the Soviet zone, was also divided among the Allies.
-Tensions between the Soviet Union and the Western powers grew, leading to the development of two distinct political ideologies – communism in the East and capitalism in the West.
+Following World War II, Germany was divided into four zones controlled by the victorious Allied powers: Russia and the United States, Great Britain and France.
+As well, Berlin, the capital city, was also was divided amongst the Allies.
+A growing tension between the Soviet Union and the Western powers resulted in the developmental of two different political ideoligies– communism on the one side, capitalism on the other.

-By the late 1950s, the East German government faced a massive wave of emigration to West Germany.
-People were dissatisfied with the political repression, economic stagnation, and limited opportunities in the East.
-The loss of skilled workforce and intellectuals posed a significant challenge to the Communist regime.
+By the late 1950s the East German government was confronted with a huge wave of emigration to West Germany.
+The East wasn’t providing people with the political repression, economic stagnation and limited opportunities they found equally untenable.
+There was a very big challenge of losing skilled workforce, intellectuals.

-Between 1949 and 1961, it is estimated that around 2.7 million people migrated from East to West Germany.
-This brain drain and the perception of East Germany’s deteriorating economic conditions became a major concern for the ruling Communist Party.
+Between 1949 and 1961 it is estimated that 2.7 million people crossed from East to West Germany.
+The brain drain and perception that the country was a deteriorating economy became a big worry for the ruling Communist Party.

 Securing the Socialist State

-The primary goal of the Berlin Wall was to prevent East Germans from fleeing to West Germany.
-The barrier consisted of a concrete wall, barbed wires, guard towers, and an intricate border control system.
-The government referred to the wall as an “Antifascist Protection Rampart” and claimed it was constructed to safeguard East Germany from Western influences and to protect its citizens from the capitalist world.
+The aim of the Berlin Wall was to keep East Germans from fleeing to West Germany.
+The barrier was a concrete wall, barbed wires, guard towers, all complemented by a complicated border control system.
+In fact, the government’s spokesperson called the wall ‘Antifascist Protection Rampart’, saying that the wall was built to block the East German people from the capitalist world and Western influences.

 Global Political Significance